joy-it/strompi3/README.md

 ******************************************************************************************************************

-Firmware 1.0 – original Firmware Files
+Firmware 1.0 â€“ original Firmware Files

-Firmware 1.1 – Power Fail Warning
+Firmware 1.1 â€“ Power Fail Warning
-		- In the configuration terminal a new option has been included „warning-enable <option>“
+- In the configuration terminal a new option has been included â€žwarning-enable <option>â€œ
-		- If this option is enabled, a warning is sent through the serial interface, when the primary voltage source fails – this option is similar to the function „shutdown-enable“ where a warning is sent out to shutdown the Raspbery Pi
+- If this option is enabled, a warning is sent through the serial interface, when the primary voltage source fails â€“ this option is similar to the function â€žshutdown-enableâ€œ where a warning is sent out to shutdown the Raspbery Pi

-Firmware 1.2 – PowerBack Detection
+Firmware 1.2 â€“ PowerBack Detection
 - After a power failure of the primary voltage source the shutdown-time can now be canceled if in the configured shutdown-time the voltage-source turns back on.
-		In this case there would be an additional message sent out the serial interface which can be processed in a python script for example – a modified serialShutdown.py script is added with this firmware update.
+In this case there would be an additional message sent out the serial interface which can be processed in a python script for example â€“ a modified serialShutdown.py script is added with this firmware update.

-Firmware 1.21 – Fix Shutdown Timer
+Firmware 1.21 â€“ Fix Shutdown Timer
 - Bug-Fix: Shutdown Timer can now be set > 255 seconds

 Firmware 1.3 Beta
 - Bug-Fix: PowerOff-Alarm Fixed
 - StromPi3_Status.py Support: Now it is possible to read out the Configuration of the StromPi3 through a python Script.
 		  It is also possible to read out the current ADC Voltage Values (like the current battery volatge) and process them in own python functions
 - Firmware Version Output in "show-status" function

 ******************************************************************************************************************